12 Tips and Tricks in Dynamics 365 Business Central

 - Changing journal batches – 40:15

-- Post what’s visible within the entry table – 42:45
+- Post what’s visible within the journal – 42:45

 If you’re new to Dynamics 365 Business Central, please see our Dynamics 365 Business Central New User Training webinar.

 Contact us if you have any questions about Dynamics 365 Business Central.